ssube/textual-engine/docs/architecture.md

   - save the world state to a path
 - `quit`

-### Custom Verb Commands
+### World Commands

-World entities may define their own verbs, which can be invoked normally through input.
+World entities may define their own contextual verbs, which can be invoked normally through input.

 ## Entities